 So, After 14 Days I Should Be OK, Right?

-I waited for the 14th day to feel better, but I didn’t.
+I waited for the 14th day to feel better but didn’t.
 The symptoms, in some regards, were getting worse.
-I notified my boss where I was working that I was still experiencing symptoms.
-I indicated that I wanted to see my doctor before I would return to work.
+I notified my boss, where I was working that I was still experiencing symptoms.
+I indicated that I wanted to see my doctor before I returned to work.
 As a result, they fired me.
-Only because I haven’t been working long enough to be put on medical leave, and they couldn’t have me on the financial books.
+I haven’t been working long enough to be put on medical leave, and they couldn’t have me on the financial books.
 They told me I could try to get rehired, but I know that’s just a way to cover their tracks.
-I was still feeling bad from Covid, which I’m sure resulted from my job, then I’m fired for not getting better within this arbitrary 14-day window.
+I was still feeling bad from COVID-19, which I’m sure resulted from my job, and then I was fired for not getting better within this arbitrary 14-day window.
 It was a perfect storm of terrible misfortune.

 The Real Aftermath of Surviving Covid-19